JoakimJohnsson/terrificThemedTinderApp/README.md

 # TTTAI - Terrific Themed Tinder AI app

-I will mainly follow the tutorial, with a few changes.
+An application based off the brilliant Java Brains Tinder App tutorial.
+I will mainly follow the tutorial, but make a few changes.
 Instead of the usual Tinder app, I will try to make it easy to implement different themes to chose from - cats, dogs etc. This will be more fun than a Tinder app.

 ## Links